Nicole reads aloud: "der Kobold in der Mühle" from the Brothers Grimm

 On December 5th you can join us to discuss the book "Weihnachtskrimi in München," a part of the Detektiv Müller series from Klett Publishing.

-We'll meet once for 90 minutes and we'll meet in my Adobe Connect online classroom.
-You can join via your smartphone, tablet or computer; use e…
+We'll meet once for 90 minutes and we'll meet in online classroom.
+You can join via your smartphone, tablet or computer; use earbuds or a hea…

 Lesen Sie "Aufregung an der Nordsee"?

 Escape winter with us and read "Aufregung an der Nordsee"!